florian-beetz/bachelor-thesis/thesis.md

 ![Unresolved classpath before Java 9 [@Kothagal2017]](images/classpath.svg){#fig:classpath}

-Before Java 9, the information of how packages and classes are organized was ignored by Java [@Kothagal2017].
+Before Java 9, the information on how packages and classes are organized was ignored by Java [@Kothagal2017].
 Java resolves classes on demand when they are first required. [@fig:classpath_resolved] shows the information that is available to Java.
-All contents of the ++JAR on the classpath are seen as if it were only one artifact.
+All contents of the ++JAR on the classpath are seen as if they were only one artifact.

 ![Resolved classpath before Java 9 [@Kothagal2017]](images/classpath_resolved.svg){#fig:classpath_resolved}

-This way of handing loading of classes led to several problems: The first one being accessibility [@Kothagal2017].
+This way of handling the loading of classes led to several problems: The first one being accessibility [@Kothagal2017].
 Every code artifact can essentially use code of every other artifacts, as long as classes or members are not restricted with the existing access modifiers (see [@tbl:access]).
 This can make dependency